 Redbud tree pruning also helps to eliminate those branches with V-shaped branch crotches.
 Branches that join the trunk in narrowly angled junctions are weak.
-Theses crotches cannot support heavy branches and can break off in a strong wind.
+These crotches cannot support heavy branches and can break off in a strong wind.
 Branch breakage is one of the biggest causes of redbud tree death.

-Last but not least, cutting back redwoods can prevent disease from spreading.
+Last but not least, cutting back redwoods can prevent diseases from spreading.
 If a redbud gets verticillium wilt, for example, you’ll want to prune back dead and dying branches.
 It’s good practice to remove dead branches from a tree even if they are not diseased.

 When to Prune a Redbud Tree

 If you want to know when to prune a redbud tree, the optimal time to prune depends on the type of trimming you are undertaking.

 If you are cutting back redbud trees to shape them, make these cuts after the trees finish flowering but before they leaf out completely.
 Don’t wait past mid-April.

 If you need to remove dead or diseased branches from the tree, don’t act in spring.
 When to prune a redbud tree in this way?
 Any branches are best removed during winter dormancy before blooms appear.

 How to Prune Redbud Trees